apache/parquet-format/CONTRIBUTING.md

 1. Discuss changes on on the developer mailing list (dev@parquet.apache.org).
    Often times it is helpful to link to a draft pull request to make the discussion concrete.
 This step is complete when there lazy consensus.
+Part of the consensus is whether it sufficient to provide 2 working implementations as outlined in step 2 or if demonstration of the feature with a down-stream query engine is necessary to justify the feature (e.g. demonstrate performance improvements in Arrow's DataSet library or Apache Data Fusion).

 2. Once a change has lazy consensus two implementations of the feature demonstrating interopability must also be provided.
 One implementation MUST